kareemassad/SYSC3110_Project/README.md

 ## Known issues:

 - Flip Mechanism is unimplemented, deferred to Milestone 3.
-- Some functionalities for the view remain incomplete and will be addressed in Milestone 3.
+- Some functionalities, like not playing cards or skip players, for the view remain incomplete and will be addressed in Milestone 3.